dcos/dcos-docs/1.7/usage/tutorials/mysql/README.md

   }
 }
 </pre>
-Deploy the app via Marathon:
+Deploy the application via Marathon.
+From the computer that you installed the [DC/OS CLI](/usage/cli/install/) on, you'll need to run the following command.
+This takes the service definition from above and adds it to Marathon.
 <pre>
 $ dcos marathon app add mysql.marathon.json
 </pre>